 There's something special about weed which was grown under the sun, rather than indoors.
 The "high effect" may be better.
 This implies that the measured percentage of THC may not be related to the "high effect" to any massive extent.

 A medical marihuana dispensary I rarely visit in my town is selling "sun-grown" weed.
 I tried it and I was very surprised at the overall effect.
 I felt noticably more "high" than I usually do from using weed.
 But outdoor grown weed will usually exhibit lower THC than indoor grown.
+There's obviously something else that affects the "high" effect for which science is totally ignorant!

 This "sun-grown" local legal medical marihuana appeared to be normal "kind-bud", like any other indoor grown.
 It had that same appearance, chunky bud frosted white with visible THC crystals.
 But it was not grown indoors, but rather in an outdoor, but very protected outdoor, environment apparently.
 The price was US$60 for 1/2 ounce, which is an enormous amount of weed for the price.